 Like wine?
 Good!
 Me too! 🙂

-Con Gracia is known for their great wine-pairings – along with the attention to detail paid to each aspect of their food.
+Con Gracia is known for their great wine pairings – along with the attention to detail paid to each aspect of its food.
 The food is great of course but quite frankly, they got me at wine-pairing.

 Where is it?
 Carrer de Martínez de la Rosa, 8, 08012 Barcelona, Spain